-455-17.6.1.5 Coring and/or Repair of Drilled Shafts: If the Engineer determines a drilled shaft is unacceptable based on the CSL tests and tomographic analyses, or observes problems during drilled shaft construction, core the shaft to allow further evaluation and repair, or replace the shaft.
-If coring to allow further evaluation of the shaft and repair is chosen, one or more core samples shall be taken from each unacceptable shaft for full depth of the shaft or to the depth directed by the Engineer.
-The Engineer will determine the number, location, and diameter of the cores based on the results of 3-D tomographic analysis of offset and horizontal CSL data.
+455-17.6.1.5 Coring and/or Repair of Drilled Shafts: If the Engineer determines a drilled shaft is unacceptable based on the CSL tests and tomographic analyses, or observes problems observed during drilled shaft construction, core the shaft to allow further evaluation and repair, or replace the shaft.
+If coring to allow further evaluation of the shaft and repair is chosen, one or more core samples shall be taken from each unacceptable shaft for full depth of the shaft or to the depth directed by the Foundation Geotechnical Design Engineer of Record.
+The Foundation Geotechnical Design Engineer of Record will shall determine, with concurrence of the Engineer, the number, location, and diameter of the cores based on the results of 3-D tomographic analysis of offset and horizontal CSL data to intersect the worst anomalies found during testing.
 Keep an accurate log of cores.
 Properly mark and place the cores in a crate showing the shaft depth at each interval of core recovery.
 Transport the cores, along with five copies of the coring log to the Engineer.
-Perform strength testing by an AASHTO certified lab on portions of the cores that exhibit questionable concrete as determined by the Engineer.
+Perform strength testing by an AASHTO certified lab on portions of the cores that exhibit questionable concrete as determined by the Foundation Geotechnical Design Engineer of Record.
 If the drilled shaft offset CSL testing, 3-D tomographic analyses and coring indicate the shaft is defective, propose remedial measures for approval by the Engineer.
 Such improvement may consist of, but is not limited to correcting defective portions of the shaft, providing straddle shafts to compensate for capacity loss, or providing a replacement shaft.
 Repair all detected defects and conduct post repair integrity testing using horizontal and offset CSL testing and 3-D tomographic imaging as described in this Section.
 Engage a Specialty Engineer to perform gamma-gamma density logging to verify the integrity of the shaft outside the reinforcing cage in the same locations offset CSL data was/is required.
-Submit all results to the Engineer within five days of test completion for approval.
+Submit all results to the Engineer within five days of test completion for approvalacceptance.
 Perform all work described in this Section at no additional cost to the Department, and with no increase in contract time.